cap-js/docs/java/change-tracking.md

 }
 ```

-If you annotate such association with `@changelog`, the change log will store the value of the associated entity key, by default.
+If you annotate such an association with `@changelog`, by default, the change log stores the value of the associated entity key.
 If you want, you can store some human-readable identifier instead.
-You define this by annotating the association with own identifier:
+You define this by annotating the association with an own identifier:

 ```cds
 annotate Orders {